nfelnlp/nfelnlp.github.io/supervision/topics.md

 If you are a **Bachelor's or Master's student at TU Berlin** and interested in writing your thesis on one of the following topics, please contact me via mail (see sidebar).
 You should have a **solid background** in and have taken prior courses related to **natural language processing** and/or **machine learning**.
+At the moment, I'm not in the position of supervising PhD students on my own, but I'm always happy to provide consultation on an informal basis!

 **2025-09-01**: I'm currently at full capacity regarding supervisions and will be open to new inquiries in December 2025.